-The best cities for history lovers in South America
+The best cities in South America for history lovers to travel to

 Lozzy is a self-proclaimed history boff.
 She thrives off cities steeped in history, and South America has provided many opportunities for her to truly geek out and lose herself in imagining the past realities of a place.
 If you’re also a boff and you’re looking to plan where to go in South America for your next trip, here are our top historical cities for history lovers: